-Mice were sacrificed when aged 12 weeks: mice were anaesthetized by injection of pentobarbital sodium (Somnotol 30 mg/kg, i.p.) and heparin sodium (50 U/kg; i.p).
-The thoracic aortae were excised and placed in ice-cold physiologic salt solution (PSS, see solutions and chemicals) where they were carefully cleaned of fat and surrounding connective tissue.
-Segments of aortae were threaded with stainless steel wire (0.02mm diameter) and attached to tissue holders of a 4channel wire myograph (JP Trading, Aarhus, Denmark) containing PSS solution aerated with 95% O2-5% CO2.
-Tissues were allowed to equilibrate for 60 min at 37°C, during which time the PSS was replaced at 20-30 minute intervals.
-During the equilibration, the resting tension was gradually increased to 5mN (milli newton) and kept at this level for 20-30 minutes.
-Each tissue was maximally activated with a solution of KCl (80mM) that was prepared by equimolar substitution of NaCl in PSS.
+5 % CO2.
+Tissues were allowed to equilibrate for 60 min at 37 °C, during which time the PSS was replaced at 20-30 min intervals.
+During the equilibration, the resting tension was gradually increased to 5 mN and kept at this level for 20-30 min.
+Each tissue was maximally activated with a solution of KCl (80 mM) that was prepared by equimolar substitution of NaCl in PSS.
 Following washout with fresh PSS and return of tension to basal preload, phenylephrine (PE, 1 μmol/l) was added to establish a stable contraction.
-Thereafter, cumulative additions of Acetyl Choline (ACh) (1 nmol/l to 10 μmol/l) were made.
-The same protocol was repeated for sodium nitroprusside (SNP, 1 nmol/l to 10 μ mol/l).
-Following washout, constrictor responses to phenylephrine (PE, 1nM to10 μ M) were obtained using cumulative additions.
-After washout, the PE concentration-response curves were repeated in the presence of each of the following: nitric oxide synthase (NOS) blocker, N^{ω}nitro-L-arginine methyl ester (L-NAME, 200 μ M), endothelin dual receptor (A and B) antagonist (bosentan, 10 μ M), protein kinase C (PKC) inhibitor (calphostin C, 5 μ M), cyclooxygenase inhibitor (indomethacin, 10 μ M) or the Rho-kinase inhibitor (Y-27632, 0.1 μ M).
-In other tissues, concentration-response curves were also made to indolactam, a PKC activator, (10-8 to 10-5M).
+Thereafter, cumulative additions of acetylcholine (ACh) (1 nmol/l to 10 μmol/l) were made.
+The same protocol was repeated for sodium nitroprusside (SNP, 1 nmol/l to 10 μmol/l).
+Following washout, constrictor responses to phenylephrine (PE, 1 nM to 10 μM) were obtained using cumulative additions.
+After washout, the PE concentration-response curves were repeated in the presence of each of the following: nitric oxide synthase (NOS) blocker, N^ω-nitro-L-arginine methyl ester (L-NAME, 200 μM), endothelin dual receptor (A and B) antagonist (bosentan, 10 μM), protein kinase C (PKC) inhibitor (calphostin C, 5 μM), cyclooxygenase inhibitor (indomethacin, 10 μM) or the Rho-kinase inhibitor (Y-27632, 0.1 μM).
+In other tissues, concentration-response curves were also made to indolactam, a PKC activator (10-8 to 10-5 M).
 All data were recorded on a computer using MyoDaq Acquisition software (Danish Myo Technology, Aarhus, Denmark).